Remote Flow

 kid

-Key ID of the public key needed to verify the JWS signature, as defined in [RFC 7517].
+Key ID of the public key needed to verify the JWT signature, as defined in [RFC 7517].
 REQUIRED when trust_chain is used.

 trust_chain